danielraffel/ggb/README.md

   - By default, a 2-hour future forecast is displayed, showing the temperature, wind speed, and likelihood of rain.
 Users can adjust the time input field to see weather conditions at different times.
   - A time difference display shows how far in the future the selected weather forecast is (e.g., "in 2h").

+## Additional Features

+- **Crossing Time Adjustment**:
+  - Users can enter a time for their first crossing and the app will automatically calculate and display weather conditions for the second crossing.
+The interface allows for precise control using either text input or dropdowns for hours and minutes.

+- **Sunset Information**:
+  - Displays the time of sunset for the current or next day based on real-time data from Open-Meteo.

+- **Mobile and Desktop Support**:
+  - The page adapts to mobile and desktop displays, allowing users to either enter or select times using dropdowns on mobile or type directly on desktop.

 ## Example Output

 ```html